 We have already created detailed guidelines for the following IDPs:

-2. Click on Site Builder → Sign in/up and select SAML.
+1. In your LearnWorlds school go to Site Builder → Sign in/up and select SAML.

 4. Once you set up this information on your IDP and create the authentication application, you will need to update your school’s setup with the necessary information from your IDP:

 a.
-IDP Identifier (Entity ID) this is the given IDP id for the created application.
+IDP Identifier (Entity ID): this is the given IDP id for the created application.

 b.
 Sign-on URL: this is the URL that the school will call to authenticate the user via the IDP.